Project-Shards/shards-build-definitions/README.md

 This is still a wip, and currently only boots a generic arch linux installation.

 # building
+A prebuilt installation iso can be found https://repo.shards.blahaj.land

 Build [vib](https://github.com/vanilla-os/vib) from the main branch (the current vib release is not guaranteed to work)

 Get podman, systemd-repart, erofs-utils and jq